Howard Moscoe: Council controversies

-Moscoe was criticized for yelling an obscenity at Rob Ford in a 2004 meeting, for which he later apologized.
+Moscoe was criticized for yelling "fuck" at Rob Ford in a 2004 meeting, for which he later apologized.
 He initially joked that he had told Ford to "flock off, as the birds do".

-Moscoe distributed a prankish memo to other councillors in late 2005, entitled "How far will Lady Jane go?", drawing a connection between Jane Pitfield's planned challenge against David Miller in 2006 and Lady Jane Grey's nine-day reign as Queen regnant of England in 1553.
+He distributed a prankish memo to other councillors in late 2005, entitled "How far will Lady Jane go?", drawing a connection between Jane Pitfield's planned challenge against David Miller in 2006 and Lady Jane Grey's nine-day reign as Queen regnant of England in 1553.
 He withdrew the memo after complaints, and wrote an apology to Pitfield for any offence given.
 Rival councillors Karen Stintz and Frances Nunziata argued that the contest was demeaning to women, and Stintz suggested that Moscoe had "a history of making disparaging comments to women".
 Stintz and David Soknacki signed an affidavit requesting that Moscoe be investigated by the integrity commissioner for the comments.
 Moscoe argued that the contest was not sexist, acknowledging that it was directed against Pitfield but denying that he was targeting her gender.
 One Toronto columnist suggested that the memo criticisms were politically motivated in order to aid Pitfield's potential candidacy.
 Pitfield did not consider the memo offensive, and initially joked that she was planning to enter the contest.

 Moscoe was later criticized for allegedly sexist comments made in an exchange with Frances Nunziata in 2006.
 Nunziata had complained that bus service in her ward was substandard, and asked Moscoe to walk the area's streets for a first-hand view.
 Moscoe responded by saying, "Councillor, I leave walking the streets to you", which was a play on words referring to "street-walker", a euphemism for "prostitute".
 He subsequently apologized, adding "on occasion my mouth gets ahead of my brain".
 Nunziata wrote an open letter to the city's integrity commissioner, asking that Moscoe be censured for his comments.